 Season of Creation (Sept.
 1 – Oct.
 4)

-A growing number of parishes in our Diocese are celebrating Season of Creation.
-Some find that it suits their parish rhythms better to start in late September so as to include both the feast day of St. Francis of Assisi (Oct.
+Some parishes in our Diocese find that it suits their parish rhythms better to start in late September so as to include both the feast day of St. Francis of Assisi (Oct.
 4) and Harvest Thanksgiving (the Sunday before the second Monday in October).
 We encourage you to consider how best to incorporate Season of Creation into the life of your parish.

 - Anglican Church of Canada Season of Creation resources